FREE SHIPPING on orders over $75 International: over $250

 Pu-erh belongs to the category of post-fermenting teas.
 This process includes three factors:

 1. Internal oxidation (aka endo-oxidation): the transformation of the tea under the influence of enzymes inside the leaves.
-Although most enzymes have been deactivated during the Killing green stage, part of them remains alive.
+Although most enzymes have been deactivated during the Killing green stage, some of them remain alive.
 With time, they continue to transform the leaves from the inside.
 That is the slowest part of the process.

-2. External oxidation (aka exo-oxidation): This describes the action of the oxygen coming into contact with the tea leaves.
+2. External oxidation (aka exo-oxidation): This refers to oxygen coming into contact with the tea leaves.
 It's a quicker process than endo-oxidation.
 It's also one that needs to be monitored and controlled.
-Too much access to oxidation will deplete the leaves from aroma and taste, making the tea dull and bland.
+Excessive oxidation will deplete the leaves of aroma and flavor, making the tea dull and bland.

 3. Fermentation: This is the effect that some bacteria and mold produce on the tea leaves.
 Their activity transforms the tea taste, aroma, and mouthfeel.
 The bacteria require a certain amount of water (humidity) to develop.
-If the moisture amount is too low, there will be no microbial development; if it's too high, it will lead to the growth of harmful and toxic microflora.
+If the moisture level is too low, there will be no microbial development; if it's too high, it will lead to the growth of harmful, toxic microflora.

-The storage and aging of Pu-erh tea is the combined effect of some, or all of the above processes on tea leaves over time.
+The storage and aging of Pu-erh tea result from the combined effects of some or all of the above processes on tea leaves over time.

-With time, two main styles formed for storing and aging Pu-erh tea: wet storage (Shi Cang, 湿仓) and dry storage (Gan Cang, 干仓).
+Over time, two main styles of storing and aging Pu-erh tea emerged: wet storage (Shi Cang, 湿仓) and dry storage (Gan Cang, 干仓).
 Let's explore how both affect the Pu-erh tea quality.

 What is wet storage, and how does it influence Pu-erh tea quality?

-Wet storage refers to storing tea leaves in a humid environment, often with an elevated temperature.
-The high moisture causes an explosive growth of mold and bacteria.
+Wet storage refers to storing tea leaves in a humid environment, often at elevated temperatures.
+High moisture causes explosive growth of mold and bacteria.
 In turn, this shortens the storage time.
-Wet storage makes the tea age much faster.
+Wet storage accelerates the tea's aging.
 However, it also hides some hazards.

 • Aging Pu-erh tea: natural wet storage

-It's worth noting that when we speak of wet storage, it might refer to natural climate conditions, as well as artificially controlled ones.
+It's worth noting that when we speak of wet storage, it can refer to both natural climate conditions and artificially controlled ones.
 Some wet storage representative areas include Hong Kong, Guangdong, and Taiwan.
 The average air humidity in all of these places exceeds 80% during most of the year.
 Storing the tea there lets it experience a naturally humid environment and its effects.
 We call this kind of storage natural wet storage.

 • Aging Pu-erh tea: artificial wet storage

 Wet storage can also refer to storing the tea in an environment with artificially elevated moisture.
 The high humidity forces the tea to quickly "ripen".
-That way, it becomes profitable and could be sold more rapidly than waiting for it to age normally.
+That way, it becomes profitable and could be sold more quickly than if it were left to age normally.

 Transformation is a major advantage of Pu-erh tea.
 It defines its market value and quality range.
 To achieve a good transformation, we need a combination of controlled oxidation and fermentation to occur in tea leaves.
 Both of these processes happen with wet and dry storage.
 However, the outcome is quite different.